Explanation of Dry Eye Symptoms, Causes and Treatment

 Treatment Options for Dry Eye Syndrome in Cleveland, Ohio.

-LipiFlow is an office procedure designed to remove blockages in meibmomian glands.
-The procedure is combines a gentle eyelid massage with heat to stimulate oils and reduce the symptoms of Dry Eye.
+LipiFlow is an office procedure designed to remove blockages in meibomian glands.
+The procedure combines a gentle eyelid massage with heat to stimulate oils and reduce the symptoms of Dry Eye.

 Meet Bridget – “LipiFlow changed my complete quality of life!”

-Artificial tears containing active ingredients such as carboxymethylcellulose, hydroxypropyl methylcellulose, glycerin, castor oil, polyethyline glycol or polyvinyl alcohol are used in mild cases of dry eyes.
+Artificial tears containing active ingredients such as carboxymethylcellulose, hydroxypropyl methylcellulose, glycerin, castor oil, polyethylene glycol or polyvinyl alcohol are used in mild cases of dry eyes.
 Not all artificial tear brands work the same or work in all patients.
 More severe cases require additional treatment.
-If you find yourself using your artificial tears three or more times a day you should use a preservative free tear.
-Most patients find that artificial tears do help, however the affect is only temporary, lasting only 10-15 minutes.
+If you find yourself using your artificial tears three or more times a day you should use a preservative-free tear.
+Most patients find that artificial tears do help, however, the effect is only temporary, lasting only 10-15 minutes.
 Most of these patients will experience significant relief with punctal occlusion.